justinmdougherty/TF_CMapp/README.md

 └── README.md              # This file
 ```

+## Developer thoughts for new items and additional features and fixes

+- List of roles and access based on role, option to customize access on a user by user basis

+- Item delete option does not function, also has standard alert dialog, need to provide a dialog that matches the rest of the app

 ## ✅ Completed Features

 *Last Updated: July 15, 2025 - Analysis based on actual codebase state*